A lovely modern cat tree designed by the Japanese Yoh Komiyama

 This high-end material starts as magma deep within the earth, which is transformed into marble through exposure to ultra-high temperatures and pressures.

 Marble’s smooth feel to the touch, alluring luster, and rich variety of patterns and colors enchant people everywhere, and it has been used since ancient times as an architectural interior design and decorative material to create sophisticated, elegant spaces.
 This marble’s white color is permeated with grays that seem to flow gracefully throughout.

 Coming from the Danish company Kvadrat, established in 1968, with deep roots in Scandinavia’s design tradition.

 About 70% of Japan is covered in thick, green forests.
 Gifu Prefecture’s Hida region serves as a particularly abundant source of broad-leaved trees, which are also known as hardwoods, and the wood from these is often used for furniture due to its attractive textures and high scratch-resistance (thanks to high hardness).

 The company – RINN – uses domestically grown oak, beech, maple, and other wood primarily from the forests of Hida, applying each type for different purposes and in specific locations based on individual material characteristics.

-The cat tree Neko serves as a testament to the diversity of Japan’s forests, and the warm feel of the wood materials is pleasing to both owners and cats alike.
+The Neko cat tree designed by Yoh Komiyama serves as a testament to the diversity of Japan’s forests, and the warm feel of the wood materials is pleasing to both owners and cats alike.

 The pillars are wrapped in hemp cord to create scratching posts, using high-quality, made-in-Japan hemp cord from a company with more than 100 years of history behind it.